Working under a car with a car ramp

 Out with the old

 If your car ramps get bent or buckled, you need to chuck them.
-The load-carrying abilities of car ramps lie within their design, and if that design is altered, you’re in trouble.
+Their load-carrying abilities lie within their design, and if that design is altered, you’re in trouble.
 The weight of your car will exploit any weaknesses within the ramp and crush them (and then the car will crush you).

 How do I use car ramps?

-Are car ramps dangerous?
-They're only a risk if used without the due care and attention they deserve.
+Ramps are only dangerous if used without the due care and attention they deserve.
 When you use axle stands, you do so with care and consideration – car ramps should be no different.

 So instead of blaming the humble ramp, be safe, use them properly and you should have no trouble and there'll be no need to be on first-name terms with the staff at your local A&E.